Home › Grants › Find a Grant › Schools ›

 Artists in Schools

-A math teacher works with a dancer to integrate kinesthetic learning into his classroom.
-Students learn about dance concepts and use them to talk about geometric shapes and spatial relationships
+- A math teacher works with a dancer to integrate kinesthetic learning into the classroom.
+Students learn about dance concepts and use them to talk about geometric shapes and spatial relationships.

-A physical education teacher works with a clown to integrate the circus arts and team building activates into the curriculum
+- A physical education teacher works with a circus artist to integrate movement, performance, and social emotional objectives into the curriculum.

 For other examples of previously funded projects, look at this list of recent grantees.